confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

 - Enable TLS for network encryption - both internal (between CP components) and external (Clients to CP components)

-In this deployment scenario, we will set this up, choosing SASL/Plain for authentication, and providing own custom certificates.
+In this deployment scenario, we will set this up, choosing SASL/Plain for authentication, using user provided custom certificates.

 ==================================
 Set the current tutorial directory